schlepfilter/nodp/doc/Intro.md

 Notice we are using a [cljs-ajax](https://github.com/JulianBirch/cljs-ajax) Ajax callback (which we assume you should know already) to handle the asynchrony of the request operation.
 Because performing a request is impure, we want to do it with `on`, which is used for performing side effects.
 After performing the request, we want to feed the response back into an event.

-What {:handler response-event} does is to feed response-data into response-event.
+What `{:handler response-event}` does is to feed response data into `response-event`.
 We can use an event as a callback function.
 This is pretty nice, and shows how events can be used to bridge the imperative world and FRP world.

 ## The refresh button